Judge seeks Puerto Rico power company debt restructuring

 The board also was ordered to file a debt-restructuring plan for the island’s Electric Power Authority by Dec.
 1, with a confirmation hearing scheduled for mid-2023.

-A spokeswoman for the board said it did not have immediate comment.
+The board praised the ruling in a brief statement, saying it is calculated to get major disputed legal issues resolved in the shortest possible time: “Simultaneous litigation and mediation facilitates resolutions for all constituencies.”

-The rulings come as more than 311,000 customers remain without power more than 10 days after Fiona slammed into Puerto Rico’s southwest tip as a Category 1 storm, sparking an island-wide blackout.
+The ruling comes as more than 311,000 customers remain without power more than 10 days after Fiona slammed into Puerto Rico’s southwest tip as a Category 1 storm, sparking an island-wide blackout.
 Several hospitals also remain connected to generators.

 “It is totally unacceptable,” said Manuel Calderón Cerame, spokesman for the main opposition Popular Democratic Party.